Hidden Cameras, Audio Bugs, and GPS Trackers: What Is Legal in Nevada? Are You at Risk?

 What You Should Do If You Think You’re Being Spied on in Nevada

 Although there are certain signs to look for when you believe you may be monitored by another that could indicate a hidden camera, audio bug, or GPS device is present in your home, office, or vehicle, a lack of those signs does not mean you’re safe.
 It could also mean that someone really knows what they’re doing.
-If you think you’re being spied on, call Spy Catchers now at 1-800-373-8726.
+If you think you are being spied on, call Spy Catchers now at 1-800-373-8726.
 Let our professional team help you get back your privacy and your peace of mind.

-If you find the device, do not try to remove it on your own.
+If you find the device, don’t try to remove it on your own.
 Many of these devices are extremely sensitive.
 If you want to learn more about your potential legal rights related to the placement of the device, you’ll need the device intact so that the data can be pulled and the device examined for other forensic evidence.
 Call us.
 We’re here to help.
 1-800-373-8726.